VeronikaRuliskova/help/docs/importing-contacts.md

 3. Select your file by clicking on Choose File
 4. Decide whether you want to add uploaded contacts into an existing group or a new group
 5. Assign a country to your contacts.
 This will automatically add a prefix to all recipients’ with numbers only in national format.
 All internationally formatted numbers (with prefix) stay untouched
+6. Select whether you want to skip uploading existing contacts or rewrite them
-6. Click on Upload
+7. Click on Upload
-7. Assign function to each column
+8. Assign function to each column
-8. Click on Save
+9. Click on Save
-9. Your contacts are now stored in your Address book
+10. Your contacts are now stored in your Address book

 [Read more](#i-have-my-contact-numbers-in-national-format-only) if you have numbers in national format only, or [both national and international format.](#i-have-my-contact-numbers-in-both-national-and-international-formats)